 Extended Septal Myectomy:

-The newer procedure called Extended Septal Myectomy provides an excellent long-term result, and we have developed extensive expertise in this type of surgery.
+Septal myectomy in Delhi, performed by Dr. Sujay Shad, is a newer procedure called extended septal myectomy that provides an excellent long-term result, and we have developed extensive expertise in this type of surgery.

 The surgery is done via a standard sternotomy midline operation in the chest with standard heart-lung bypass.